wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_verifytxoutproof.md

 ---
-title: btc:verifytxoutproof \[POST\] {disallowed}
+title: verifytxoutproof  {disallowed} - Bitcoin
-description: Verifies that a proof points to a transaction in a block, returning thetransaction it commits to and throwing an RPC error if the block is notin our best chain
+description: Example code for the verifytxoutproof  {disallowed} json-rpc method. Сomplete guide on how to use verifytxoutproof  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters